 When it comes to a sweet tooth delicacy, almost everyone agrees to a piece of chocolate.
 There is hardly anyone who does not love the supple, creamy, rich, fragrant, and not to forget, sweet taste of chocolates.
 There is no denying that people from all walks of life and belonging to all age groups love eating chocolates.
 However, it is the children who love munching on chocolates the most.
 And why not, be it dark chocolates, regular chocolates, chocolates with nuts and berries, or any other variety, chocolates are truly irresistible.
-So today, we, at JP International School, ranked among the top school in Greater Noida, have brought forth for our little budding geniuses some jaw-dropping facts about their favorite chocolates that not many know about.
+So today, we, at JP International School, ranked among the best school in Greater Noida, have brought forth for our little budding geniuses some jaw-dropping facts about their favorite chocolates that not many know about.

 - Chocolates are derived from plants